A-YATTA/AMDH/README.md

 An Android Mobile Device Hardening written with python3

 ## Motivations
-AMDH was created to help people automating and listing all applications installed onn there devices and also to protect there privacy in this "big" age of "data"
+AMDH was created to help automating and listing all applications installed on their devices and also to protect their privacy in this "big" age of "data"

 ## Concept
 Android Mobile Device Hardening is divided on two parts (at this time):
-- The first part list the installed applications on the device that use one or more [permissions flagged as dangerous by Google](https://developer.android.com/guide/topics/permissions/overview#dangerous_permissions)
+- The first part list the installed applications on the device that use one or more [permissions flagged as dangerous by Android itself](https://developer.android.com/guide/topics/permissions/overview#dangerous_permissions) and dump all the APKs
-- The second part based on some CIS (Center of Internet Security) recommandations for checking and hardening settings of Android devices.
+- The second part is based on some CIS (Center of Internet Security) benchmark checks for Android devices and Android master's branch settings documentation ([Global settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Global) and [Secure settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Secure))

 ## Requirement
 - Python3